RFC-MACP-0011

 Abstract

 This document defines macp.mode.quorum.v1, the standards-track MACP primitive for threshold approval or rejection.
-Quorum Mode is narrower than Decision Mode: it standardizes one approval request, participant ballots, and a commitment once the threshold is satisfied or becomes impossible to satisfy.
+Quorum Mode is narrower than Decision Mode: it standardizes one approval request, participant ballots, and a Commitment once the threshold is satisfied or becomes impossible to satisfy.

 1. Purpose